lsst-tstn/tstn-023/index.rst

 It is important to emphasize that reading historical data is a standard DDS procedure and consists of synchronizing the internal DDS read queues with all the other components in the system.
 The communication is actually established before this synchronization occurs and it is even possible to receive newly published data before it finishes.
 Nevertheless, historical data (for previously published Events) will not be available until the operation is completed.
-Note that in SAL v4 and SalObj v5, Commands and Acknowledgements topics are configured with disposable QoS durability, which means that no historical data is received.
+Note that in SAL v4 and SalObj v5, commands and command acknowledgements topics are configured with volatile QoS durability, which means that no historical data is available.

 .. _DDS-Communication-Architecture: